learn-co-curriculum/react-hooks-use-effect/README.md

 component is rendered.

 > By using this Hook, you tell React that your component needs to do something
 > after render.
-React will remember the function you passed (we’ll refer to it
+React will remember the function you passed (we'll refer to it
-> as our “effect”), and call it later after performing the DOM updates. &mdash; > [React docs on the useEffect hook][use-effect-hook]
+> as our "effect"), and call it later after performing the DOM updates.
+> &mdash; [React docs on the useEffect hook][use-effect-hook]

-Let's add some state into the equation, and see how that interacts with our `useEffect` hook.
+Let's add some state into the equation, and see how re-rendering the component by updating state interacts with our `useEffect` hook:

 ```js
 function App() {